Anithasrini/jQuery-test/README.md

 and jQuery.

 ## Setup
+ Use the below mentioned link in the web browser to view the web-page.
  Link **[http://Anithasrini.github.io/jQuery-test]**
-Open this link in the top level of the directory.Now the web is ready to view.

 #Technologies Used